Home | Blog Index | Blog Archives | Christianity & Faith Essays

 It's supposed to look like this on the way to the Plains.

 In May, the trees are green, the air is warm, the skies are blue, the sun is out and it just feels like it's time to go storm observing.
 I've found that March and April just don't have that same euphoric ambience - barren trees, more cloud cover, cooler temperatures, the need to bring a jacket, etc. Storms are moving at blazing speeds in the early season, causing a stressful pursuit of storms that easily outrun you at the slightest road delay or wrong turn.
 In May, you're at a relaxed pace, parking for 10-20 minutes at a time as the storm drifts by.
 In March, you're usually not 'ready' for the season yet.
 The car is still in disarray and there are many logistical and financial preps yet to be made.
 In May, you've been preparing for months - the car's been cleaned and reconfigured and you've got some money in the bank.
 You wait for this time all year, and going at the right time just feels better.
-Anymore, going on a weather expedition too early just doesn't seem 'right'.
+Anymore, going on a storm observing expedition too early just doesn't seem 'right'.
 When I start out on I-64 through Kentucky (the first portion of my trip to the Plains), it's supposed to be warm and green - or it's just not the same.

 Now that's what I'm talkin' about.

 On this subject, I have to give a mention to late-season observing (from July to October).
 My feelings are different on observing after the peak spring severe storm season is over.
 After spring is over, storm observers tend to get the equivalent of post-holiday depression.
 It's a long 10 months until the next season, so a good long expedition or two during the late summer or early fall can be a nice pick-me-up before winter sets in.

 So, I'm watching the action out west right now with contentment, knowing that May will likely have much better things in store.

 This web site is made possible by support from CIS Internet.